-This exhibition illuminates their skillful synthesis of form, technique, and content.
-The array and quality of work demonstrate the growing sophistication and diversity of experiences within the AP and IB studio art programs across Tennessee.
+This exhibition illuminated their skillful synthesis of form, technique, and content.
+The array and quality of work demonstrated the growing sophistication and diversity of experiences within the AP and IB studio art programs across Tennessee.

 The artists whose work was selected for this exhibition:

 We would like to acknowledge and thank the selection committee:

 • Paul Lee, professor of photography, University of Tennessee, Knoxville

 The Frist Art Museum gratefully acknowledges the generosity of our O’Keeffe Circle members in funding this exhibition:

 Jennifer and Billy Frist

 Patricia C. Frist and Thomas F. Frist, Jr., MD